The four operations on perverse motives: Main theorem

 The pair $(j^*_\sM, i^*_\sM)$ is conservative, since so is the pair $(j^*_\sP, i^*_\sP)$.
 This follows from the existence of the isomorphisms $\theta^\sM_j$, $\theta^\sM_i$ and the fact that $\rat^\sM_X$ is a conservative functor.

-To finish the proof of \theoremref{theo:maintheo}, it remains to check that, if $s$ the zero section of $p:\bbA^1_X\ra X$, then $p^\sM_\sharp s^\sM_*$ is an equivalence of categories.
+To finish the proof of \ref{theo:maintheo}, it remains to check that, if $s$ is the zero section of $p:\bbA^1_X\ra X$, then $p^\sM_\sharp s^\sM_*$ is an equivalence of categories.
 By construction

-Note that the isomorphism $\bbD^\sP_{\bbA^1_X}s^\sP_*\simeq s^\sP_*\bbD^\sP_X$ exists in the category of (constructible) \'etale motives, hence the compatibility of the Betti realization with the four operations (see \cite[Th\'eor\`eme 3.19]{AyoubBetti}), implies by the universal property of the categories of perverse motives that it lifts to an isomorphism $\bbD^\sM_{\bbA^1_X}s^\sM_*\simeq s^\sM_*\bbD^\sM_X$.
-Therefore, we have an isomorphism
+Note that the isomorphism $\bbD^\sP_{\bbA^1_X}s^\sP_*\simeq s^\sP_*\bbD^\sP_X$ exists in the category of (constructible) \'etale motives.
+Therefore, the compatibility of the Betti realization with the four operations (see \cite[Th\'eor\`eme 3.19]{AyoubBetti}) implies by the universal property of the categories of perverse motives that this isomorphism lifts to an isomorphism $\bbD^\sM_{\bbA^1_X}s^\sM_*\simeq s^\sM_*\bbD^\sM_X$.
+As a consequence, we get an isomorphism

-This shows that $p^\sM_\sharp s^\sM_*$ is an equivalence of categories and concludes the proof of \theoremref{theo:maintheo}.
+This shows that $p^\sM_\sharp s^\sM_*$ is an equivalence of categories and concludes the proof of \ref{theo:maintheo}.